-Caring for your Child with Pertussis
+Caring for Your Child with Pertussis

-Pertussis is an illness that is caused by bacteria (germs) that gets into your child’s nose, throat and lungs.
+Pertussis is an illness caused by a type of bacteria (germs) known as Bordetella pertussis that gets into your child’s nose, throat and lungs.
+Pertussis is very serious because:

-• it can lead to pneumonia, brain damage, seizures and death, especially in infants.
+• It can lead to pneumonia, brain damage, seizures and death, especially in infants.

 What are the symptoms of pertussis?

-• Pertussis usually starts like a cold with a runny nose, red watery eyes, mild fever and cough.
+Pertussis usually starts like a cold with a runny nose, red watery eyes, mild fever and cough.

-• throws up
+• throw up

-• has trouble breathing and
+• have trouble breathing

-• becomes exhausted
+• become exhausted

 Note: Other videos may be recommended by the host channel (e.g. YouTube, Vimeo).
 These suggestions may be based on your personal search history and other factors.
-The WRHA does not control these suggestions and is not responsible for and may not endorse the content.
+The Manitoba Government does not control these suggestions and is not responsible for and may not endorse the content.

-How do you get Pertussis?
+How do you get pertussis?

 Pertussis is very contagious.
-It is easily spread from one person to another when the germ gets into the mouth, nose or eyes.
-This can happen when:
+It is easily spread from one person to another though the air when a person with pertussis sneezes or coughs.
+This can happen when spending time with someone with pertussis

-• If your child is exposed to pertussis and is not vaccinated or up to date, get her vaccinated right away.
+If your child is exposed to pertussis and is not vaccinated or up to date, you should get them vaccinated right away.
+If your child gets pertussis the vaccine, it may reduce the severity.

-What should I do if I think my child has Pertussis?
+What should I do if I think my child has pertussis?

 If you suspect your child has pertussis, take them to:

-How is Pertussis diagnosed?
+How is pertussis diagnosed?

-How is Pertussis treated?
+How is pertussis treated?

 Tips for comforting your child:

-• Keep your child hydrated by offering plenty of fluids or breastfeed on cue.
+• Keep your child hydrated by offering plenty of fluids or breastfeeding/chestfeeding on cue.

-• Let your child rest
+• Let your child rest .

 • If your child has a fever, dress your child in light clothing and remove any extra blankets.